Adele's info:

 We had a plea from a volunteer rescuer that had just been at the shelter stating that there were 2 pups there that were completely withdrawing into themselves and were starting to shut down.
 They were very worried that these 2 babies wouldn't survive the winter as they were already so frail, and temperatures had already dropped to -5 degrees.
 It usually gets to -20 during their winter months.

 In the photos, Adele is attached to Beyonce's side.
 Over time though, these 2 girls have made many new friends and are no longer reliant on each other.
 They both now kennel share with different dogs and are settled and happy with their groups.
+Unfortunately, when letting them back together for play dates, it seems that these 2 have really grown apart and no longer enjoy spending time with each other.

 Adele has never lived in a home before and so would require time, patience, understanding and lots of positive based training to help her learn the ropes of home life.